DLvalentine/xit-go/README.md

 Rebuilding this with a different framework, will update README at another point

 # xit-go
-An Xit file editor for Desktop, Mobile, and Web.
+An Xit file editor for Desktop, Android, and Web.
 Built using: